 Prior to joining IPrime Legal Ltd, Anne-Catherine Hahn was a partner for seven years with Baker McKenzie in Zurich.
-She has for many years been a lecturer at the University of Fribourg in Switzerland, and was an academic visitor at the National University of Singapore.
+She has for many years taught courses to graduate students at the University of Fribourg in Switzerland and was an academic visitor at the National University of Singapore.
 Anne-Catherine regularly publishes and speaks on her areas of practice.
-Recent peer-reviewed publications have focused on the treatment of bribery allegations in arbitration and related judicial review proceedings, as well as on the role of sovereign wealth funds in cross-border disputes.
-She also co-authored the chapter “Diversity in International Arbitration: Past, Present & Future” to Baker McKenzie’s most recent edition of its International Arbitration Yearbook.

 Anne-Catherine Hahn is a Swiss-qualified lawyer.
-She holds a bilingual law degree and a doctorate from the University of Fribourg, Switzerland, as well as an LLM from the University of Michigan; she is also qualified as a mediator in Germany.
+She holds a bilingual law degree and a doctorate from the University of Fribourg, Switzerland, as well as an LL.M. from the University of Michigan, and qualified as mediator in Germany.
 She is fluent in German, English and French, and conversational in Italian.